thanhdt-vietmap/vietmap-compose/docs/docs/layers.md

 ```

 The full breadth of layer styling options available is out of scope for this
-guide; see the [MapLibre Style Specification][spec-layers] for more information.
+guide; see the [VietMap Style Specification][spec-layers] for more information.

 ## Expressions

-MapLibre styles support expressions, which define a formula for computing the
+VietMap styles support expressions, which define a formula for computing the
 value of a property at runtime.
 The [expressions specification][spec-layers] is
 based on JSON, but this library provides a Kotlin DSL for expressing these
 formulas with some type safety.
 Where suitable, Compose types like `Dp`,